(the answer is neither: it’s a pink pepper)

 - How did we come to MIX peppers, chilli peppers and peppermint with chocolate (and why these combinations can be such fun)?

 - Why are the names of peppers, chilli peppers and peppermint so easy to MIX UP in almost every language (except Nahuatl)?

-… this week’s post hopefully has some answers, and we’ve highlighted some great bars (including a bundle to try them all out at once!).
+… well we have some answers, and we’ve highlighted some great bars (including a bundle to try them all out at once!).

 Read on for a quick history of peppers, chillies and peppermint.
 You’ll also find out how and why they work so well with chocolate (and why they aren’t a taste or flavour, and why birds LOVE chillies…).
 Or just skip below for some great bars from Bertil Åkesson, Georgia Ramon and Rózsavölgyi Csokoládé (and our special themed bundle).

 As many of us learnt at school, the discovery of America was an accident.

 Christopher Columbus was not looking for a new continent.
 Rather he was looking for a simple route to sail to, and trade with, India.
 Hence the nomenclature of ‘West Indies’, ‘American Indians’ etc., as Columbus et al. thought they were in India, meeting Indians, etc.

 The term “chilli pepper” is the result of a similar accident (and possibly deliberate confusion).